IBM/BluePic/README.md

 ### 3. Configure IBM Cloud Push service
 To utilize push notification capabilities on IBM Cloud, you need to configure a notification provider.
 For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
 As part of this configuration step, you will need to use the **bundle identifier** you chose in the [Create an application instance on Facebook](#1-create-an-application-instance-on-facebook) section.

-Luckily, IBM Cloud has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through the process of configuring APNS with your IBM Cloud Push service.
+Luckily, IBM Cloud has [instructions](https://console.bluemix.net/docs/services/mobilepush/index.html#gettingstartedtemplate) to walk you through the process of configuring APNS with your IBM Cloud Push service.
 Please note that you'd need to upload a `.p12` certificate to IBM Cloud and enter the password for it, as described in the IBM Cloud instructions.

 Additionally, the `appGuid ` for your Push service acts independently of the BluePic app so we will need to add that value to our `cloud.plist`.
 Additionally, we need the `clientSecret` value for the push service.
 We get both, the `appGuid` and `clientSecret` by viewing our credentials for the Push service in IBM Cloud, all your services should be under the "Connections" of your app.
 Once there, click on the "View Credentials" or "Show Credentials" button for your Push Notifications service and you should see the `appGuid` pop up, among other values.
 Now, simply put that value into your `cloud.plist` corresponding with the `pushAppGUID` key.
 Next, you should see the `clientSecret` value which you can use to populate the `pushClientSecret` field in the `cloud.plist`.
 This should ensure your device gets registered properly with the Push service.

 Lastly, remember that push notifications will only show up on a physical iOS device.
-To ensure your app can run on a device and receive push notifications, make sure you followed the [IBM Cloud instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) above.
+To ensure your app can run on a device and receive push notifications, make sure you followed the IBM Cloud [instructions](https://console.bluemix.net/docs/services/mobilepush/index.html#gettingstartedtemplate).
 At this point, open the `BluePic.xcworkspace` in Xcode and navigate to the `Capabilities` tab for the BluePic app target.
 Here, flip the switch for push notifications, like so:

 <p align="center"><img src="Imgs/enablePush.png"  alt="Drawing" height=145 border=0 /></p>